beshu-tech/readonlyrest-docs/kibana.md

     # issuer: saml_sso_idp
 ```

-* `issuer`: issuer string to supply to identity provider during sign on request.
+* `issuer`: issuer string to supply to identity provider during sign-on request.
 Defaults to 'ror'
 * `disableRequestedAuthnContext`: if truthy, do not request a specific authentication context.
 This is known to help when authenticating against Active Directory (AD FS) servers.
 * `decryptionPvk`: Service Provider Private Key.
-Private key that will be used to attempt to decrypt any encrypted assertions that are received.
+A private key will be used to attempt to decrypt any encrypted assertions that are received.
 * `cert`: The downloadable certificate in IDP Metadata (file, absolute path) or single line string value

 For advanced SAML options, see [passport-saml documentation](https://github.com/bergie/passport-saml).

 ### Identity provider side

-1. Enter the settings of your identity provider, create a new app.
+1. Enter the settings of your identity provider, and create a new app.
 2. Configure it using the information found by connecting to `http://my.public.hostname.com/ror_kbn_saml_serv1/metadata.xml`

 Example response: